sourcegraph/deploy-sourcegraph/docs/update.md

 command:

 - Suppose cluster A is currently live, and cluster B is in standby.
-As a precondition, both should be running the same version of Sourcegraph Data Center.
+As a precondition, both should be running the same version of Sourcegraph.
-- Upgrade `sourcegraph-server-gen` to the version of Sourcegraph Data Center currently running (`sourcegraph-server-gen update ${VERSION}`).
+- Upgrade `sourcegraph-server-gen` to the version of Sourcegraph currently running (`sourcegraph-server-gen update ${VERSION}`).
 - Snapshot A: Configure `kubectl` to access A and then run `sourcegraph-server-gen snapshot create`.
 - Restore A's snapshot to B: Configure `kubectl` to access B and then run `sourcegraph-server-gen snapshot restore` from the same directory as you ran it before.
 - Upgrade B to the new version.